Information about the Kaikōura earthquake of 14 November 2016, MPI's response, and resources for those affected.

 - or email EQSHRoadInfo@nzta.govt.nz

-Customers are encouraged to lodge a claim with their private insurer in the first instance.
+Customers have until 14 February 2017 to lodge a claim with their private, which will also be passed to EQC.
 Where customers have already lodged home building or contents claims with EQC, these will be passed onto their insurer by EQC so there is no need for people to make another call.

 You can contact the EQC on 0800 DAMAGE (0800 32 62 43).

-Closures are in place for 3 areas affected by the earthquake:
+Closures are in place for 3 areas affected by the earthquake.
+Detailed information is available on each area's fishing rules page:

 - Planning for adverse events